Adams County woman dies of injuries sustained in Dec. 2021 home invasion

 Her cause of death was determined to be complications due to multiple blunt force trauma, and the manner of death a homicide, Gay said.

-The home invasion and Schaffer's death remain under investigation by Pennsylvania State Police, according to Gay.
+The home invasion and Shaffer's death remain under investigation by Pennsylvania State Police, according to Gay.